-- Consider if simply emphasizing a theme for the year would work better for you.
-Kat explained this in our resolutions post from 2016 about deciding on a one-word theme rather than making a traditional resolution.
+4. Consider if simply emphasizing a theme for the year would work better for you.
+Kat explained this in previous resolutions post about deciding on a one-word theme resolution rather than making a traditional resolution.

 If you made New Year’s resolutions, what are they?
 Are you happy with your progress so far?
 If so, what do you think is contributing to your success?
 If not, why do you think it’s not going well at the moment?
 Have you revised your resolutions to something more realistic if needed?
 What has made you successful or unsuccessful in years past?
 (Anyone out there like sticker charts too?)